crustio/Crust-Grants-Program/applications/switchswap.md

 <img src="https://ipfs.io/ipfs/QmUWzLqn3zkWgBqxWg4Dd71JzgCb7Ft46grqXkBwyqGqtH" width="400" />

 ## **UI components**
-switchswap is aimed to be long-term and will be used for different applications in web3 world, so we care about the user experience on the interface and the product quality.
+Switchswap is aimed to be long-term and will be used for different applications in web3 world, so we care about the user experience on the interface and the product quality.

 We give the user as much information as possible to guide them on using the platform/ wallets.
 All these features are being hardly developed; some features are at the MVP level.